Edit Page

 • If the user is active in another team → invitation sent; membership added when the user accepts; 201 Created.

-List tenant memberships
+List team memberships

-GET /auth/tenants — requires authentication.
+GET /auth/teams — requires authentication.

-GET /auth/tenants
+GET /auth/teams

 Authorization: Bearer <token>